-The Swallow Grotto trail takes you past towering marble walls covered in lush vegetation with the Liwu rushing by below.
-It’s also named after the many swallows that you can see along the gorge.
+The Swallow Grotto trail takes you past towering marble walls covered in lush vegetation, with the Liwu rushing by below.

-When following this trail you should ideally wear a hardhat/ helmet as rockfalls aren’t uncommon.
-You can borrow a hard hat at the Xipan check in/check out Service Station or alternatively, just wear a scooter helmet.
+You should ideally wear a hardhat/ helmet when following this trail, as rockfalls aren’t uncommon.
+You can borrow a hard hat at the Xipan check-in/check-out Service Station, but many visitors wear a scooter helmet.

 Zhuilu Old Road Trail